 The team also identified that electrons, instead of negatively charged ions, were key components of electric wind generation in certain plasmas.

-Furthermore, electric wind with the highest speed of 4 m/s was created in a helium jet plasma, which is one fourth the speed of a typhoon.
+Furthermore, electric wind with the highest speed of 4 m/s was created in a helium jet plasma, which is one-fourth the speed of a typhoon.
 These results indicate that the study could provide basic principles to effectively control the speed of electric wind.

 Professor Choe said, “These findings set a significant foundation to understand the interactions between electrons or ions and neutral particles that occur in weakly ionized plasmas, such as atmospheric pressure plasmas.
-This can play an important role in expanding the field of fluid-control applications using plasmas which becomes economically and commercially interest.”
+This can play an important role in expanding the field of fluid-control applications using plasmas which becomes economically and commercially interesting.”